Resource: aws_instance#

 arn

-- The ARN of the instance.instance_state
+- The Amazon Resource Name (ARN) of the instance.instance_state

 ,running